• Skip to primary navigation

 Bosque de Chapultepec

-You could easily take a day trip to the floating gardens.
+You could easily take a day trip from Mexico City to the floating gardens.
 However, if you’re looking for a quieter time, get ready for Bosque de Chapultepec; it’s much more than just a park.

-Not only is it one of my favorite free things to do in Mexico City, but it’s also a place I found myself passing hours walking around and exploring its beauty.
+Not only is it one of my favorite free things to do in Mexico City, it’s also a place I found after hours walking around and exploring its beauty.

 Bosque de Chapultepec has something for everybody.
 Here’s a list of things below that you may be interested in doing: